ennisj9/modeldoc/README.md

 - mkdocsFile: filename of mkdocs yaml file
 - includeDependencies: whether or not to create a dependency graph page
 - dependenciesTitle: title of dependencies graph page
+- outputFile: generate a JSON file with data extracted from the .py model files